 After having validated needs, target customers and competitors, it’s time to decide which solution we want to provide our customers with.
 It’s important to do this with the rest of the team for two reasons.
 First, the combined power of collective intelligence and diverse expertise is higher than the sum of the people involved.
 Secondly, involving the rest of the team from the very early stages of the product definition will make them more engaged when it will be time to deliver.
 The starting point is what was originally in the Lean Canvas.
 But the rule is “never fall in love with your first idea!“.
 So based on the insights captured during the interviews, we’d ask the team to brainstorm ideas on “how might we…” solve customers problems.
 A customer-centric competitive analysis (read more here) will be of help to make sure that the value proposition is differentiated enough, and that customers care about that.

 - STEP 5.
 Test, iterate and validate the value proposition

 There are many ways to validate a value proposition at the lowest possible cost.
-We have collected seven options, and produced a list of experiments you can use to validate a business idea on the market.
+We have collected thirteen options, and produced a list of experiments you can use to validate a business idea on the market.
 Anything being used to validate the proposition needs to be built in a way so that it can be easily changed and iterated based on customer feedback.
 The key objective of this stage is to get customer commitment.
 If commitment does not come, it’s time to go back to step 4, and iterate.
-Moreover, any option to validate the value proposition should include more interviews with more customers to get their first hand feedback on how well the proposition is satisfying their needs and the minimum number of features required for launch.
+Moreover, any option to validate the value proposition should include more interviews with more customers to get their first-hand feedback on how well the proposition is satisfying their needs and the minimum number of features required for launch.

 - STEP 6.
 Test marketing channels and acquisition costs